A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Related work

 \section{Related work}

-\textbf{Probabilistic Neurosymbolic Learning (PNL)} \textsc{A-NeSI} can approximate multiple PNL methods \cite{deraedtNeurosymbolicNeuralLogical2019}.
-DeepProbLog \cite{manhaeveDeepProbLogNeuralProbabilistic2018} performs symbolic reasoning by interpreting $\bw$ as the ground facts in a Prolog program.
+\textsc{A-NeSI} can approximate multiple PNL methods \cite{deraedtNeurosymbolicNeuralLogical2019}.
+DeepProbLog \cite{manhaeveDeepProbLogNeuralProbabilistic2018} performs symbolic reasoning by representing $\bw$ as ground facts in a Prolog program.
 It enumerates all possible proofs of a query $\by$ and weights each proof by $p(\bw|\bP)$.
-NeurASP \cite{yangNeurASPEmbracingNeural2020} is a PNL framework closely related to DeepProbLog, but is based on Answer Set Programming semantics \cite{brewkaAnswerSetProgramming2011}.
+NeurASP \cite{yangNeurASPEmbracingNeural2020} is a PNL framework closely related to DeepProbLog, but is based on Answer Set Programming \cite{brewkaAnswerSetProgramming2011}.
+Some methods consider constrained structured output prediction \cite{giunchigliaDeepLearningLogical2022}.

-\textbf{Inference in PNL} The approaches above perform exact inference using probabilistic circuits \cite{vergariProbabilisticCircuitsUnifying2020}, in particular using SDDs \cite{kisaProbabilisticSententialDecision2014}.
-Probabilistic circuits are fast solutions for exact inference but cannot escape that computation time increases exponentially as the problem size increases.

-\cite{manhaeveNeuralProbabilisticLogic2021} also considers approximate inference for PNL.
-The authors propose only considering the top-k proofs when computing the probabilistic circuit.
-However, finding those proofs is hard when beliefs have high entropy.
-Even for low entropy $\bP$, inference time scales exponentially.
-Using neural networks for approximate inference ensures computation time is constant irrespective of the entropy of $\bP$.

-\textbf{Structured output prediction} Several PNL approaches consider structured output prediction constrained by background knowledge \cite{giunchigliaDeepLearningLogical2022}.
 In Appendix \ref{appendix:background-knowledge}, we discuss extending \textsc{A-NeSI} to this setting.
-Semantic Loss \cite{xuSemanticLossFunction2018} improves learning in this setting with a loss function but, unlike \textsc{A-NeSI} using symbolic pruning, does not guarantee that formulas are satisfied at test time.
-Semantic Probabilistic Layers \cite{ahmedSemanticProbabilisticLayers2022} adds a layer that performs constrained prediction, but this layer uses probabilistic circuits.
+Semantic Loss \cite{xuSemanticLossFunction2018} improves learning with a loss function but does not guarantee that formulas are satisfied at test time.
+Like \textsc{A-NeSI}, Semantic Probabilistic Layers \cite{ahmedSemanticProbabilisticLayers2022} solves this with a layer that performs constrained prediction.
+These approaches perform exact inference using probabilistic circuits (PCs) \cite{yoojungProbabilisticCircuitsUnifying2020}.
+Other methods perform approximate inference by only considering the top-k proofs in PCs \cite{manhaeveNeuralProbabilisticLogic2021,huangScallopProbabilisticDeductive2021}.
+However, finding those proofs is hard, especially when beliefs have high entropy, and limiting to top-k significantly reduces performance.
+Other work considers MCMC approximations \cite{liSoftenedSymbolGrounding2023}.
+Using neural networks for approximate inference ensures computation time is constant and independent of the entropy of $\bP$ or long MCMC chains.